 As he crawled out and stood up, a stolen credit card fell out of his pocket.
 Manson and most of the family members were arrested and booked at the Malibu police station.

-Police also seized and impounded vehicles at the property, mostly VW dune buggies, a couple of motorcycles and, most importantly, a 1959 Ford.
-The Ford had provided transportation for the Tate and La Bianca murders.
+The police also seized and impounded vehicles at the property, mostly VW dune buggies, a couple of motorcycles and, most importantly, a 1959 Ford.
+The Ford had provided transportation for the Tate and LaBianca murders.

 Donald Shea Murder